byu-cce270/content/docs/unit3/02_numpy/numpy_read.md

 - What is the difference between a list and a NumPy array?
 - How to turn a list into a NumPy array?
 - How to append 2 NumPy arrays together?
-- The different functions you can do with a NumOy array
+- The different functions you can do with a NumPy array

 ---